ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PDFScraper Documentation.md

 ### Methods

-The `PDFScraper` class provides various methods to extract and process data related to different asset types, including equities, fixed income, options, and more.
+The `PDFScraper` class provides various methods to extract and process data related to different asset types, including stocks, fixed income, options, and more.
 These methods return Pandas DataFrames containing the extracted data.

 - `asset_composition()` - Extracts asset composition information from the PDF and returns it as a DataFrame.